Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-basic-unlit-structure.md

                 // Declaring the output object (OUT) with the Varyings struct.
                 Varyings OUT;
                 // The TransformObjectToHClip function transforms vertex positions
-                // from object space to homogenous space OUT.positionHCS = TransformObjectToHClip(IN.positionOS.xyz);
+                // from object space to homogenous clip space.
+                OUT.positionHCS = TransformObjectToHClip(IN.positionOS.xyz);
                 // Returning the output.
                 return OUT;